Skip to main content

 Change-level highlighting

-Ozone assists users in quickly identifying changes in system's state throughout a debug session.
+Ozone assists users in quickly identifying changes in a system's state throughout a debug session.
 Each time a symbol, register contents, or data in memory changes, the corresponding value is highlighted.

 In addition, Ozone features change-level highlighting.
 With every update cycle, highlighted unchanged values gradually change to indicate when the most recent change occurred.
-As a result, users can easily recognize how target states evolve from cycle to cycle – specifically in combination with periodic refresh or looped break-and-continue cycles.
+As a result, users can easily recognize how target states evolve from cycle to cycle — specifically in combination with a periodic refresh or looped break-and-continue cycles.

 Observation of variable values

-Along with insights into code, Ozone presents valuable information about variable values and a system's state.
+Along with insights into code, Ozone presents important information about variable values and a system's state.
+Data symbols can be analyzed in three windows that offer easy access to relevant information and that are highly flexible.

-Data symbols can be analyzed in three windows, that offer easy access to relevant information and high flexibility.
-The Global Data window includes all global and static symbols, that provides a full overview of data used by the system.
-The Local Data window adds local symbols, that are present in the currently active function or code block.
-The Watched Data windows provide full flexibility to selectively view global data symbols, single members of a struct or array, and expressions.
+The Global Data window includes all global and static symbols that provide a full overview of data used by the system.
+The Local Data window adds local symbols that are present in a currently active function or code block.
+The Watched Data windows provide full flexibility for selectively viewing global data symbols, single members of a struct or array, and expressions.

+All Data windows display information about symbol values in different formats, their location in memory or registers, and data size, as well as type and access information.
 All values are updated when the target state changes.
-In addition the Watched Data windows feature a periodic refresh function that lets users monitor changing data while the target system is running.
+In addition, the Watched Data windows feature a periodic refresh function that lets users monitor changing data while the target system is running.

 The image displays a technical interface with data fields related to memory locations and structures.
 It includes various parameters such as names, values, locations, sizes, and types associated with global and local data.
 The context suggests a focus on file handling and cryptographic elements.